 He was Principal Policy Officer for Premier Colin Barnett, advising both the Premier and Government in a variety of areas, including environment, corrective services, agriculture, planning, housing, heritage, emergency services, Parliament and Aboriginal affairs.

-Elected to the Fortieth Parliament for Dawesville on 11 March 2017, Zac is the Manager of Opposition Business; Shadow Minister for Health; Mental Health; Innovation and Disruptive Technologies; Aboriginal Affairs.
+Elected to the Fortieth Parliament for Dawesville on 11 March 2017, Zak is the Manager of Opposition Business; Shadow Minister for Health; Mental Health; Aboriginal Affairs; New Industries.